cyberbotics/webots-doc/guide/controller-programming.md

 Note that `wb_motor_set_position()` only specifies the *desired* target position.
-Just like with real robots, it is possible (in physics-based simulations only), that the `RotationalMotro` is not able to reach this position, because it is blocked by obstacles or because the motor's torque (`maxForce`) is insufficient to oppose to the gravity, etc.
+Just like with real robots, it is possible (in physics-based simulations only), that the `RotationalMotor` is not able to reach this position, because it is blocked by obstacles or because the motor's torque (`maxForce`) is insufficient to oppose gravity, etc.

 If you want to control the motion of several `RotationalMotor`s simultaneously, then you need to specify the desired position for each `RotationalMotor`